 - Revenue increases.
 The more relevant a transactional email is, the more likely the recipient is to respond to embedded CTAs.
 Brands that use email marketing automation typically find that it yields impressive ROI.

 - Engagement increases.
 Automations are useful for drip-campaigns that keep leads engaged by ensuring that the brand is at the top of the user’s mind.
 A clever automation can ‘learn’ from engagement metrics and pull back when the ‘drip’ is getting irritating for the user.

 - Campaign scope expands.
 Automations free up a lot of time and resources.
 This gives marketers the time and creative headspace to build dynamic and innovative campaigns without neglecting customers in the process.
 It also helps a lot with testing – check out our blog on Conversion Rate Optimization to see how.

 - Customer lifetime value rises.
-Those drip campaigns are great for keeping customers engaged with your brand.
+Those drip campaigns are great for keeping customers engaged with your brand and reducing customer churn rates.
 This raises their lifetime lead values, meaning that they’re likely to spend more with your brand over a longer time frame.

 All in all, email marketing automations are helping a lot of brands to seriously optimize their engagement metrics, to boost customer loyalty, and to increase their conversion rate all while saving time and money.

 Personalization is the key to email marketing success and, for high-volume senders, automation is the best method of keeping every email relevant and personal for the individual user.